khasanthika/statistics-blog1/_posts/2025-03-29-Outliers Exposed.md

 ### Example 4: Two Quantitative Variables

 In a study of height and weight, most individuals follow a general linear trend.
-However, one individual has a weight far in excess of what their height would suggest.

-**Graphical Evidence:**
-A scatter plot of height (x-axis) versus weight (y-axis) shows one point clearly detached from the cluster.
+However, one individual has a weight far in excess of what their height would suggest which can be seen by the scatter plot of height (x-axis) versus weight (y-axis) showing one point clearly detached from the cluster.

 ```{python}
 import numpy as np